FVQA: Fact-based Visual Question Answering: Creating the Dataset

-\bluetext{ \paragraph{Human study of common-sense knowledge} In order to verify whether our collected questions require common-sense knowledge and whether the supporting facts are helpful for answering the knowledge required questions, we conducted two human studies by asking subjects - \begin{enumerate} \item Whether or not the given question requires external common-sense knowledge to answer, and If `yes' \item Whether or not the given supporting fact provides the common-sense knowledge to answer the question. \end{enumerate} The above study is repeated by 3 human subjects independently.
-We found that 2 or more in 3 subjects voted `yes' to `require common-sense' for 97.6\% of questions.
-In the `supporting facts' study, 99.8\% of the supporting facts are considered valuable to answer the above knowledge-required questions.
-Figure \ref{fig:data} shows the distribution.}
+In order to verify whether our collected questions require common-sense knowledge and whether the supporting-facts are helpful for answering the knowledge required questions, we conducted two human studies by asking subjects: \begin{enumerate} \item Whether or not the given question requires external common-sense knowledge to answer, and If `yes' \item Whether or not the given supporting-fact provides the common-sense knowledge to answer the question. \end{enumerate} The above study is repeated by 3 human subjects independently. \bluettt{ We found that $97.6\%$ of collected questions are voted as `require common-sense knowledge' by at least 2 subjects.
+For these knowledge-requiring questions, more than $99\%$ of the supporting-facts provided in our dataset are considered valuable for answering them.}